justmadethiscalculator/SharkLibrary/doc/AdminGuide.md

 To add or update books:

-- Add new PDFs to `/var/www/html/sharklibrary/books/`
+- Add new PDFs to `/var/www/html/books/`
 - Add corresponding cover images to `/images/covers/`
-- Update any necessary details in the database manually or via PHP scripts
+- Update any necessary details in the database manually though MariaDB or via PHP scripts

 ### 4. Secure the Application